Assistant Ministers

 Ivana Vukašinović

-Assistant Minister, Department of International Cooperation and European Integrations
+Acting Assistant Minister, Sector for International Cooperation and European Integration